Nothing Routine About It

 Absolutely.
 I’ve had two internship experiences with alumni: I spent the summer of 2018 at the corporate office of Thompson Hospitality in Reston, where I met daily with the retail division director of finance, shadowed with general managers of the company’s restaurants, and met several times with company founder Warren Thompson ’81.
 It was an awesome experience.

-Last summer I was a risk management intern at the Federal Home Loan Bank Office of Finance, where Nicco Correa ’19 had interned the previous summer with Jonathan Hartley ’97.
+Last summer I was a risk management intern at the Federal Home Loan Bank Office of Finance, where Nico Correa ’19 had interned the previous summer with Jonathan Hartley ’97.
 I worked on projects to help the bank be more proactive with its partners in the capital markets, so I got to work with Bloomberg and expand my Excel and presentation skills.
 I also led the internship committee and was selected to organize a diversity fair.

 We all come to Hampden-Sydney for one thing: the network.
 But networking is not a magic trick; you have to go out and do the work.
-Nicco did his part—and I appreciate that he put in a good word for me—but I also had to do my part with the resume, GPA, and interview.
+Nico did his part—and I appreciate that he put in a good word for me—but I also had to do my part with the resume, GPA, and interview.

 "You know, the College preaches brotherhood a lot, but I’m here to tell you that it’s real.
 For most of my life I was the role model for other people, but for the first time in my life I found people my age whom I could look up to, who were role models for me."